nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements-quickstart.md

     ```

     {{/panel}}
-3. Add a new section to be displayed when current "route" is "notes".
+3. Add a new section to be displayed when current `route` is `notes`.

     {{#> panel type='code' heading='app/index.html'}}